infor-design/enterprise-ng/docs/QUICKSTART.md

 ## Step 2 : Install Packages

-The project will need access to the Infor NPM registy to be able to pull down the latest Infor Design System (IDS) *enterprise* component libraries for jQuery and Angular.
+The project will need access to the Infor NPM registry to be able to pull down the latest Infor Design System (IDS) *enterprise* component libraries for jQuery and Angular.

 You can add the dependencies directly into the `project.json` file, however it is more reliable to add them using the command line.